My Beatles “45” covers. (click to make clearer & enlarge)

 It seems from the beginning, the order of the names was John, Paul, George, and Ringo.
 Maybe it was because that’s the order in which the group formed.
 EP’s were popular in England, but never caught on here.

-Above is a limited edition flex disc used to mark the release of The Beatles 1962-1966 “Red Album”.
+Above is a limited edition flex disc used to mark the CD release of The Beatles 1962-1966 “Red Album”.
 It was a giveaway by Musicland., and has the songs “All My Loving” and “You’ve Got To Hide Your Love Away”.
-Neither of those songs were officially released as U.S. singles.
+Those songs were never officially released as U.S. singles.

 This well-worn sleeve represents how layout artists don’t really care much about musical accuracy.
 I can understand why they’d flip around John Lennon’s photo so he’d face inward like Paul, but not why they also flipped George Harrison’s photo.
 Anyway, they’re now both left handed.